Germany charges Gambian with crimes against humanity | DW | 03.03.2022

 The alleged crimes were committed from 2003 to 2006 by units deployed by former President Yahya Jammeh to intimidate the population and repress opposition to his rule, they said.

-The man, who was arrested in the north-central German city of Hannover in March last year, is believed to have been involved in the killings of a government-critical journalist and a suspected rival of the president.
+The man, who was arrested in the north-central German city of Hannover last March, is believed to have been involved in the killings of a government-critical journalist and a suspected rival of the president.
 Activists allege he was a member of the "Junglers," a notorious pro-Jammeh death squad.

 The accused is thought to have driven members of the so-called Patrol Teams, another paramilitary group that eventually merged with the Junglers, to the locations of the killings.
 He is also believed to have been the driver for another murder attempt whose intended victim, a lawyer, survived with severe injuries.